-Mr Ng Chin Heng was appointed as Executive Chairman to the Board on 8 August 2000 and serves as a member of the Remuneration Committee.
+Mr Ng Chin Heng was appointed as Executive Chairman to the Board on 8 August 2000.

 He is the principal founder of Coastal Group.
 Soon after completing the Lower Certificate of Education and gaining work experience in various capacities, Mr Ng Chin Heng started his business endeavour in 1977 trading in animal feed, fertilisers and raw rubber.
 Subsequently, he ventured into vessel chartering business in 1982 when he acquired Coastal Transport (Sandakan) Sdn.
 Bhd., a tug and barge hire company, which then owned and operated 4 small old tankers.
 He then acquired the technical and management skills in tugboat and barge repairs and fabrications.
 He further learned and improved the technical and management aspects of shipyard operations by visiting some of the shipyards in Malaysia, Indonesia, Singapore and China.